Black Hole (comics)

 Black Hole is a twelve-issue comic book limited series written and illustrated by Charles Burns and published first by Kitchen Sink Press, then Fantagraphics.
 It was released in collected form in 2005 by Pantheon Books.
-The story deals with the aftermath of a sexually transmitted disease that causes grotesque mutations in teenagers.
+The story deals with the aftermath of a sexually transmitted infection that causes grotesque mutations in teenagers.
 Burns has said that the mutations can be read as a metaphor for adolescence, sexual awakening and the transition into adulthood.

 Publication history

 Black Hole was published as a 12-issue comic book limited series between 1995 and 2005.
 The first four issues were released by Kitchen Sink Press, before the publisher went out of business.
-Fantagraphics republished the first four issues and the remaining eight.
+Fantagraphics republished the first four issues and then the remaining eight.

-A compiled hardcover volume was released by Pantheon Books in 2005, albeit without the interstitial character portraits from the single issues.
-An early version of Black Hole called Contagious exists in the first ever issue of comic anthology, Taboo.
-The story deals with an adolescent infected with a similar mutation.
-While only four pages long, it has similar themes, visuals and analogies that would eventually become Black Hole.
+A compiled hardcover volume was released by Pantheon Books in 2005 (without the interstitial character portraits from the single issues).

+Before Black Hole, Burns published a four-page story called "Contagious" in the comics anthology Taboo (issue #1, Fall 1988).
+While only four pages long, "Contagious" has similar themes and visuals to Black Hole: the story deals with an adolescent infected with a similar mutation.